 If you go to Antwerp, Brussels or just about anywhere in Northeast Belgium chances are you’ll have an opportunity to try a fresh bottle of Westmalle Tripel.
 You may be tempted to try something more exotic, something you can’t get back home.
 Resist the urge, you’ll thank me later.

 I’ve gone on far too long so I better wrap it up.
 I will note that there are two more Trappist breweries in the area, Achel and Zundert.
 Zundert is the youngest Trappist brewery in the region, entering the market in 2013.
-They make a single beer that I’ve yet to try, but I will note that the house where Vincent van Gogh grew up is also in Zundert.
+They make a single beer that I’ve yet to try.
+The house where Vincent van Gogh grew up is also located in Zundert, giving you at least one excuse to visit.
 Achel is famous in part for being located right on the border with the Netherlands.
 I’ve seen their beers in both the UK and the US, and enjoyed them on a few occasions.
 Brewing operations are manned by just two lay brewers and the abbey community consists of only four monks, the youngest of which is 73, so if Achel is on your bucket list you might want to plan your visit in the near future .

 Caroline Wallace, Sarah Wood, Jessica Deahl, Trappist Beer Travels: Inside the Breweries of the Monasteries, Schiffer Publishing, Atglen, PA (2017).